"False"

 Link a PID to your research data

-Your research data should be searchable but also citable and traceable.
-This is done with the help of a PID, such as a DOI.
-When you share your data in a repository, such as the Swedish National Data Service (SND) catalogue, your data is provided with a DOI.
-Because PIDs follow predictable formats, they are machine-readable, meaning that PIDs can be used to link information without the need for a human to be active in the process.
+Your research data should be searchable, citable and traceable.
+This is achieved with the help of a PID, such as a DOI.
+When you share your data in a repository, such as the Swedish National Data Service (SND) catalogue, a DOI is assigned to your data.
+PIDs follow predictable formats and are machine-readable, meaning that PIDs can be used to link information automatically.

 To use PID in a way that meets the FAIR principles, you need to:

-• asssign your data descriptions, data and related materials a PID;
+• assign your data descriptions, data and related materials a PID;

 • ensure that both the data description, its associated materials, and the PID are in machine-readable format;